Montainproductions/Joaquin.github.io/index.md

 Ever since I was young I've always loved playing video games and when I had the opportunity to make anything I wanted I decided to make my own video game which is the maze hunter game and after that, I decided that programming and video games were a career that I wanted to pursue in the future.
 After that, I continued learning more about programming and testing more game ideas that I wanted to work on as a way to gain more experience.
 The next game I had created and released was a shooting range game where I wanted to practice more with an inventory system and moving between different rooms.
 After this point, I didn't try to release new games but instead try to learn and have a better understanding of programming and try different game ideas to see if any would be interesting enough to make a full game while also trying to finish high school.
 I didn't make another game until 2021 when I did an internship at a mining company where they wanted me to create a prototype game about mine safety protocols which was when I decided to learn how a typical game production workflow works so that in the future the company could have as much information they needed to continue the project when I am not part of the company anymore.

+### Don't Fail the class Game

+This repository is for a group project that I and some classmates from the IASC 3F02 class are creating.
+The project we are working on is a 2.5d pixel art game in unity where the player is trying to finish the 9th grade while fighting bullies, bosses, and challenges in the different classes.
+The game is planned to be a beta version of the game with only one school year as a way to see how fun and interesting a game with this option can be.
+At the same time, this allows me to learn how to better work collaboratively in a design/creative environment so that I am better prepared for when I start working in other industries as part of my work.

 ### Mining training game

 This game is a project that I created during an internship at a mining company in Peru.
 The project along with the game was to see the feasibility of having a simulation of the company’s mine as a way to train the mine workers on different mine safety protocols.
 During the entire project, I made a basic GDD, and a beta version of the game so that upper management could see how a partially complete game would look and if it would be worth investing more money in actual developers to make a complete game.